 The best way to start is to set a contribution goal so you know how much of each paycheck to put towards savings.
 However, while setting contribution goals is relatively easy, sticking to them is often more difficult.
-A common retirement savings mistake people make is prioritizing more immediate goals (such as saving for a new house) over retirement.
+A common retirement savings mistake people make is prioritizing more immediate goals over retirement.
 But don’t let having less to save keep you from saving whatever you can.
 The key is to create a plan that helps you balance your saving habits across all your important goals.

 Why Should I Max Out My Contributions for Retirement?

 Two of the most straightforward retirement savings vehicles are a Thrift Savings Plan (TSP) and a 401(k).
 These plans often offer employer matching, which means your employer contributes to your TSP or 401(k) when you contribute.
 You can think of this as free money going into your account.
 If you’re eligible for employee matching, we recommend you contribute at least as much as your employer will match.
 It’s important to find out the parameters of your employer’s particular TSP or 401(k) program and get the maximum benefit available to you.

 Which Account Should I Invest in for Retirement?

 The two main types of retirement savings accounts are IRA accounts and 401(k) or TSP accounts.
 Both have traditional and Roth options.

 What Is the Difference Between an IRA and a 401(k)?